TrueFit/RestaurantReviews/README.md

 --------------
 ```
 Had an issue with SQLite with EF drivers installing on my machine, so I decided to use a Micro-ORM called Massive (https://github.com/FransBouma/Massive) instead of using ADO.NET.
 That ended up being not a very good idea; Massive is dynamically typed and not quite as mature as I hoped.
 Would have been better to use ADO or EF6.
+The current implementation is very basic and not efficient, for example many of the database request pull back all table data.

 Validation doesn't check for constraints on the database.

 No authentication.
 Someone could wipe all the records or carpet bomb the database without even trying.
 There's also no throttling, you can hit the api as much as you want.

+A document store would have been nice, instead of the relational database.
+I opted not to do that because I wanted this project to run without prior configuration.
 ```

 Assumptions: